JustinBeckwith/awwbotcf/README.md

 ## Creating bot on Discord

-To start, we're going to create the application and bot on the Discord Developer Dashboard:
+To start, we'll create the bot through the [Discord Developer Dashboard](https://discord.com/developers/applications):

 - Visit https://discord.com/developers/applications
 - Click `New Application`, and choose a name